cfarison/data-science-work/challenges/c03-stang-assignment.md

 Answering the questions provided:

-  - Is there “one true value” for the material properties of Aluminum?
+  - *Is there “one true value” for the material properties of Aluminum?*
     No, we see several different values for E and mu.
-  - How many aluminum alloys were tested?
-Just one: al\_24st.
+  - *How many aluminum alloys were tested?* Just one: al\_24st.
-  - What angles were tested?
-0, 45, and 90 (degrees).
+  - *What angles were tested?* 0, 45, and 90 (degrees).
-  - What thicknesses were tested?
-0.022, 0.032, 0.064, 0.081
+  - *What thicknesses were tested?* 0.022, 0.032, 0.064, 0.081
-  - I’m curious if the material properties vary with thickness, and if they vary with angle.
-Which has a greater impact on them?
-And are the two of them linked?
+  - *What question am I curious about?* I’m curious if the material properties vary with thickness, and if they vary with angle.

 ## Visualize